 More and more teenagers are being diagnosed with depression, and as a parent, it is important to know the different signs of depression that might be present in your child, to be able to help them in time.
 Teen depression is more than just being sad, and many people misinterpret depression as just adolescent boredom or rebellion.
 Yes, understanding what is going on inside a teenagers mind is not an easy task, and the constant mood swings are not helping.
-But sometimes teen sadness and lack of motivation go beyond just being a teenager, and are in fact signs of teen depression.
+But sometimes teen sadness and lack of motivation go beyond just being a teenager, and are in fact signs of depression.

 How to Determine if Your Child Has Teen Depression

 Being a teenager does involve a lot of mood swings, lack of energy and a general laziness.
 But if your child is exhibiting several of the following symptoms, he or she might be going through a depression and needs to consult a healthcare professional.